Shivam-Narayan/Python-complete-notes/README.md

 ```

 ### 8.5 Hybrid inheritance
-A combination of two or more inheritance patterns.
+A combination of inheritance patterns.

 ```python
 class Grandfather: